joehahn/tf-text-classification-demo/README.md

     ./parse_texts.py

-this admittedly unsophisticated script attempts to extract the author and title from each Gutenberg book (with success ~50% of the time).
+this rather unsophisticated script attempts to extract the author and title from each Gutenberg book (with success ~50% of the time).
 For each book having a known author and title, the script explodes the book into 100-word-long chunks of text, and preserves text-chunks from those books that are at least 750 chunks long.
 If however a book is longer